LutzCle/unified-memory-debugging/README.md

 CUDA Unified Memory Bandwidth Debugging
 ======================================

-This repository demonstrates a minimal, reproducible example (*reprex*) of a performance issue.
-The issue concerns CUDA Unified Memory on an IBM AC922 system.
+This repository contains two minimal, reproducible examples (*reprex*) to debug a performance issue on an IBM AC922 system.
+One example uses CUDA Unified Memory, and the other uses Unified Memory with asynchronous prefetching.

 **In summary**: We expect 63 GiB/s bandwidth, but mostly get only between 1-2 GiB/s.